-Role of the Funder/Sponsor: [Funders listed above] had no role in the design and conduct of the study; collection, management, analysis, and interpretation of the data; preparation, review, or approval of the manuscript; and decision to submit the manuscript for publication.
+The funders had no role in the design and conduct of the study; collection, management, analysis, and interpretation of the data; preparation, review, or approval of the article; and decision to submit the article for publication.

-Additional Contributions: The authors are grateful to Lisa Howerton for administrative support and the numerous ADNI study volunteers and their families.
+The authors are grateful to Lisa Howerton for administrative support and the numerous ADNI study volunteers and their families.